bergesinstitute/graf-method/book-3-unit-1.md

     volver - to return

-## Verbs with stem change in the preterite (pretérito perfecto)
+## Stem-changing verbs in the preterite (pretérito perfecto)

-Stem-changing verbs do not change their stem in the past tense:
+Stem-changing verbs do not change their stem in the *pretérito perfecto*.

-Here is *pensar* (to think), in the *pretérito perfecto* tense:
+Here is *pensar* (to think), in the *pretérito perfecto* tense.
+As you can see, it is 100% regular.

     yo pensé